 “The road is messy in the way that real life is messy.
-It leads us out of denial and into reality, out of theory and into practice, out of caution and into action, out of statistics and into stories — in short, out of our heads and into our hearts.”
+It leads us out of denial and into reality, out of theory and into practice, out of caution and into action, out of statistics and into stories — in short, out of our heads and into our hearts.” — Gloria Steinem

 Check Your Vehicle

-Modern technology is a wonderful thing and there’s no better companion for a road trip than your trusty phone loaded up with playlists and podcasts to keep you entertained.
-Make playlists to match your every mood – from a lively driving day to summer moods and upbeat tracks for those times when you feel sleepy and need a little pick me up.
-Podcasts are another great road addition for when you need some audible company.
+Modern technology is a wonderful thing and there’s no better companion for a long road trip than your trusty phone loaded up with playlists and podcasts to keep you entertained.
+Make a road trip playlist to match your every mood – from a lively driving day to summer moods and upbeat tracks for those times when you feel sleepy and need a little pick me up.
+Picking a podcast you love is another great road addition for when you need some audible company along the way.

-If there is anything worth investing in prior to a road trip it’s a good roadside rescue service.
-Nothing will halt that anxiety in its tracks quite like knowing that if your engine decides to splutter and stop, help will be on the way.
+If there is anything worth investing in prior to a road trip, it’s a good roadside rescue service.
+Nothing will halt that anxiety in its tracks quite like knowing that if your engine decides to splutter and stop in the middle of nowhere, or even if you get the dreaded flat tire, then help will be there.
 Seriously, towing is expensive and being in a situation where your car won't start and you are far from home is a level of stress that no one needs.

 Mix it Up

 Spend some time studying your map and mix up your day so it's not endless highway driving.
-While it can be tempting to be overly ambitious about your driving ability every day, the last thing you want is to burn out.
-A good system can be driving a couple of hours, stopping to see something interesting and taking lunch and driving another couple hours, always with the aim to stop mid to late afternoon so you have lots of downtime before hopping back in the drivers seat the next day.
+While it can be tempting to be overly ambitious about your driving ability every day, the last thing you want is to burn out when road tripping.
+A good system can be driving a couple of hours, stopping to see some quirky roadside attractions, and taking lunch and driving another couple hours, always with the aim to stop mid to late afternoon so you have lots of downtime before hopping back in the driver’s seat the next day.

 Snacks and Local Food Stops